 Mangum.
 “About two years ago we sat around saying, ‘Is there going to be a women’s market?’ because 2010 was so dead.
 But we’re passionate about continuing to create great clothes for women, even though there’s minimal growth in that area.”

 Cutter & Buck doesn’t spew out sales figures about its collection, but its Annika lines have taken a high profile in golf shops around the world.
 And, oh yes, the star participates in the process.
 Global Director of Sales Jake Rawson showed off the Spring 2014 pieces — including a faux wrap skort in the Paramount color scheme of mint, pink, black and white, and the black ruched skort shown here, plus lots of shimmer on tops.
+There’s nothing in the collection that would be considered borderline to meet golf dress codes.

 “She’s involved in the color process and the design process, and she’s really into sporty details and performance,” Rawson said.
 “It’s sports style, and it’s a great line for us.”